ONSdigital/sdx-sequence/README.md

 [![Build Status](https://travis-ci.org/ONSdigital/sdx-sequence.svg?branch=master)](https://travis-ci.org/ONSdigital/sdx-sequence)

-Scalable service for generating sequences for SDX (backed by MongoDB).
+Scalable service for generating sequences for SDX (backed by PostgreSQL).

 ## Prerequisites

-A running instance of MongoDB.
-The service connects to `mongodb://localhost:27017` by default.
+A running instance of PostgreSQL.
+Override environment variables or use default values as defined in settings.py to connect to the database.

-To override this export a `MONGODB_URL` environment variable.

 ## Installation